Exceeding Expectations One Patient at a Time

 Approximately ⅔ of infections are asymptomatic.

-Infection if the CNS leading to meningitis, encephalitis and myelitis.
-Disease severity increase with age.
+Infection in the CNS leading to meningitis, encephalitis and myelitis.
+Disease severity increases with age.

-Precautions against TBE, including avoiding tick bites and vaccination, should be considered:
+Precautions against TBE, including avoiding tick bites and receiving vaccinations, should be considered:

 Avoid tick habitats, such as long grass.